CERTCC/cveClient/README.md

 # Introduction
 A JavaScript library and simple HTML interface for CVE services that is like RedHat's [cvelib](https://github.com/RedHatProductSecurity/cvelib) and [Vulnogram](https://github.com/Vulnogram/Vulnogram).
-Provides capabilities to interface with [cve-services](https://github.com/CVEProject/cve-services) with a JavascScript client and simple HTML UI.
+Provides capabilities to interface with [cve-services](https://github.com/CVEProject/cve-services) with a JavaScript client and simple HTML UI.
+You can just serve the index.html file from any static content area of your webserver (Apache2, NGINX, thttpd, lighttpd, Caddy).

+A JavaScript encryption toolkit is also served from [encrypt-storage.js](./encrypt-storage.js) file.
+This is a simple asymmetric encryption to protect your API Key while in `localStorage` (if <u>*Keep me logged in*</u> checkbox is enabled) or `sessionStorage` with PKI stored in native `indexedDB`.
+This provides some limited protection of your API keys.
+Currently cve-services expects API key every transaction, there is no middleware providing session capability or related CSRF protection.

-Demo version of the UI and client library can be accessed at [https://democert.org/cveClient/](https://democert.org/cveClient/).
+Demo of the UI and client library can be accessed at [https://democert.org/cveClient/](https://democert.org/cveClient/).
 Currently the allowed servers (cve-services servers) are limited with Content Security Policy headers to cve-services 2.x  production site, testing site and a localhost instance.

 Dependency libraries for HTML UI only.
 * [jQuery - 3.5.1](https://jquery.com/)